alkabal/PSNG_V3/README.md

 -Config is done for use separate input for Touch Probe (or Touchplate) and Tool setter and the status is checked before each move.

 -TODO : when you une some function using self.ocode() the DRO is not updated

 -TODO : if you change two value putpref save only the last value

--TODO : create some logic for set start Z heigth automatically for table, block, compensation using some value from config
+-TODO : create some logic for set start Z heigth automatically for table, block, compensation using some calculated value from config
+OR
+-TODO : create some logic for set start Z heigth automatically for table, block, compensation using machine max Z length + know probe height

 ## History